 Dolphins place RB Jeff Wilson Jr. on IR, bring back three to active roster

-MIAMI GARDENS — Miami Dolphins running back Jeff Wilson Jr.’s injuries appear to be more serious than originally anticipated.
+MIAMI GARDENS, Fla. — Miami Dolphins running back Jeff Wilson Jr.’s injuries appear to be more serious than originally anticipated.

 Wilson was placed on injured reserve Thursday morning, along with the expected moves of corner back Jalen Ramsey and offensive lineman Robert Jones going on IR.